tedim52/ava-package/README.md

 You can configure this package using the JSON structure below.
 The default values for each parameter are shown.

-// NOTE and TODO: this is the default json
+// NOTE and TODO: flesh out the configurable params and document available option

 ```javascript
 {